-Publications, including a manual introducing financial instruments for the ESF, which gives an overview of the scope for financial instruments to promote inclusion, sustainable jobs and better education, and three fi-compass factsheets on financial instruments working with social entrepreneurship, personal loans and microfinance, which explain how to identify the financing needs of specific ESF target groups and how to address such needs using financial instruments within the ESF.
+Publications, including the Survey on current experiences and future views for ESF financial instruments under the ESF, a manual introducing financial instruments for the ESF, which gives an overview of the scope for financial instruments to promote inclusion, sustainable jobs and better education, and fi-compass manuals and factsheets on a number of topics, like social bonds, State aid applied to ESF financial instruments, microfinance, social entrepreneurship and personal loans, which dig deep into specific themes and help in further spreading the use of financial instruments within the ESF.

-Case studies, including first-hand knowledge from social economy and entrepreneurship promotion instruments, like the cases studies on microcredits from the Central Denmark Entrepreneurship Fund (Denmark), on social entrepreneurship from Mikromezzaninfonds (Germany) or on social inclusion from Marche ESF guarantee fund (Italy) that can be found in the fi-compass website's library.
+Case studies, including first-hand knowledge from social economy and entrepreneurship promotion instruments, like the Entrepreneurship Promotion Fund in Lithuania, or the Italian SELFIEmployment, a financial instrument dedicated to NEETs, that can be found in the fi-compass website's library.

 News articles provide updates on the latest developments relevant to the use of ESF financial instruments.